AdaCore/learn/content/labs/intro-to-ada/chapters/generics.rst

 Average of Array of Decimal Fixed-Point
 ---------------------------------------

+**Goal**: create a generic function that calculates the average of an array of decimal fixed-point elements.

+**Steps**:

+    #.
+Declare and implement the generic function :ada:`Average`.

+**Requirements**:

+    #.
+Generic function :ada:`Average` calculates the average of an array
+       containing decimal fixed-point values.

+    #.
+Generic function :ada:`Average` has the same formal parameters as in the
+       previous exercise, except for:

+        #. :ada:`T_Element`, which is now a formal type that can be mapped to
+           any fixed-point decimal type.

+**Remarks**:

+    #.
+This exercise is based on the implementation that you created for the
+       previous exercise.

-This exercise is based on the implementation that you created for the previous exercise.
-Here, your task is to adapt the generic function :ada:`Average` to calculate the average of decimal fixed-point values.
-You may want to reuse the previous implementation as a starting point.
+        - You may want to reuse the previous implementation as a starting point.

 .. code:: ada lab=Generics.Average_Array_Of_Decimal